matsselen/pyolab/README.md

 ## CommonCode

-This folder contains a collection of methods to allow the user to open a serial port, send commands to the IOLab hardware, and receive both status information and asynchronous data from the hardware.
+This folder contains a collection of methods to allow the user to open a serial port, send commands to the IOLab hardware, and receive both status information and asynchronous data from the hardware:

+* _commMethods.py_ Communication with the IOLab hardware via the USB virtual com port.
+* dataMethods.py
+* iolabInfo.py
+* pyolabGlobals.py
+* analClass.py

 ## pyserial
 PyOLab requires the pyserial module to handle com port communication.
 You can find more information at https://github.com/pyserial/pyserial/.